mawxder/psads/README.md

-# Problem Solving with Algorithms and Data Structures, Release 3.0
+# Problem Solving with Algorithms and Data Structures
-Programming Exercises from Brad Miller and David Ranum book.
+Programming Exercises from Brad Miller and David Ranum book (Release 3.0).